 For the inventory management and reliable data management to fulfil the data collecting and reporting requirements is needed.
-All emission inventory data are organised in emission inventory database and managed using PostgreSQL database management system; all needed calculations and road transport emission modelling are performed using SQL scripts developed by Institute of Physics.
+All emission inventory data are organised in emission inventory database and managed using PostgreSQL database management system; all needed calculations and road transport emission modelling are performed using SQL scripts developed by Centre for Physical sciences and Technology.
+The EPA annually submits inventory reports to the European Commission secretariat.